DataBassGit/AgentForge/docs/LLMs/LLMs.md

 ```

 For the `oobabooga_api`, the host URL is defined as the model is hosted externally and accessed via this URL.

+For more information on the Oobabooga implementation and other models, please see our [Models documentation](../Settings/Models.md).